 Adding tags to links to your website

-UTM codes can of course be used for much more than just measuring inbound traffic to your publication.
-You can also tag outbound traffic: traffic from your website to another location, for example in you link to pages where people can sign up for newsletters or events, or where they can make purchases.
+UTM codes can of course be used for much more than just measuring inbound traffic to your Foleon Doc.
+You can also tag outbound traffic: traffic from your website to another location, for example in your link to pages where people can sign up for newsletters or events, or where they can make purchases.
 Tagging these links allows you to closely monitor their conversion.
 Are they producing the desired results?
 This yields more valuable insights that can lead to further optimization.
 Which page or button yields the most conversions?
 Read more about the goals that you can set for your website.

-Tip: be consistent in using UTM codes
+Be consistent in using UTM codes

 Tagging + measuring = better campaigns